prophile/typ-report/sections/stuttering.md

 or affine types in this circumstances, perhaps in a language with language-level support for linear types such as `Clean`\cite{cleanIO}
 and Rust\cite{lang:rust}.

+[^unf]: To use a standard Haskell safety example\cite{beautiful}, consider the output of this network being whether to fire the missiles, causing serious international side effects\cite{hackage:acme-missiles}.